Adults with Children all aged 10 or over

 Adults with Children aged 5 to 10

 Much like the 2 hour “paddle-out-and-back”, but longer.
-This Half Day paddle across lake and out to river gives you upto four hours on the water, and a great start/end point at the fabulous Rushden Lakes leisure & retail destination.
-Choose our traditional open Canadian Canoes or, NEW FOR 2017, try out our double kayaks
+This Half Day paddle across the lake and out to the river gives you up to four hours on the water, and a great start/end point at the fabulous Rushden Lakes leisure & retail destination.
+Choose our traditional open Canadian Canoes or try out our double kayaks.

 Extended paddle out and back

 Get the most out of our lake and river